Dre Campbell Farm

 5. Use Transplants

-Transplanting mature cucumber plants versus planting seeds can help deter these yellow and black-striped bugs.
-Early sprouts are also more susceptible to bacterial wilt than bigger plants.
+Transplanting cucumber plants instead of planting seeds can help deter these yellow and black-striped bugs.

 6. Shake Them Off

-Another method of dealing with cucumber bugs is the knock-and-drag method.
+Another method of dealing with cucumber bugs and other insect pests is the knock-and-drag method.

 Place cardboard under the plant that you have seen containing beetles.
 Once the cardboard is in place, shake the plant lightly to displace the beetles and drag the cardboard out.